JTarball/hyroxwebsite/site/content/post/who-should-be-following.md

 And while she gesticulates more than an italian on steroids there is no doubt her content is awesome.

+A former semi-professional footballer now a hyrox master coach, you can apply for her coaching program online: https://linktr.ee/JadeSkillen

 Follow to find tips & tricks and Hyrox workout ideas.
-Her insight in mindset, nutrition and Hyrox gameplan is a must-see.
+Her insight in mindset, nutrition and strategy is a must-see.

-A former semi-professional footballer now a hyrox master coach, you can apply for her coaching program online: https://linktr.ee/JadeSkillen

 youtube: https://www.youtube.com/channel/UCzInwf7-85RjXrzZ590CMww
 instagram: @jadeskillenhyroxcoach https://www.instagram.com/jadeskillenhyroxcoach/?hl=en